 Whistlers Mountain

-Although best known as the home of the Jasper SkyTram, Whistlers Mountain is also a great place to hike while visiting Jasper National Park.
+Although most well-known as the home of the Jasper SkyTram, Whistlers Mountain is also a great place to hike while visiting Jasper National Park.
+The 2,470-metre mountain is a short 10-minute drive south of the mountain town.

 From Whistlers Summit, you can also choose to continue to the hike to Indian Ridge.
 At Indian Ridge, you’ll find even more epic views of the surrounding mountains.
 In the distance, you’ll spot Mount Robson, the tallest mountain in the Canadian Rockies.